heraclitus0/continuity/readme.md

 ## 🧠 What is Cognize?

-Cognize is a modular epistemic rupture detection system built on **Recursion Control Calculus (RCC)**.
+Continuity is a modular epistemic rupture detection system built on **Recursion Control Calculus (RCC)**.
 It models cognitive drift, memory misalignment, rupture thresholds, and post-reset hallucination mutations.

 Use it to: